CtrlK

 Trigger Term Quality

 Explicitly lists natural trigger phrases like 'exa CI', 'exa GitHub Actions', 'exa automated tests', 'CI exa', 'exa pipeline'.
-These are terms a user would naturally say when needing this skill, with good coverage of variations.
+These are terms a user would naturally say, and the description also includes variations like 'CI pipelines', 'health checks', and 'automated testing'.

 3 / 3